appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps.md

 ## Xcodebuild for iOS Simulator

-This step builds your application for the iOS Simulator in x86 architecture which is required for the [**Preview on Device**](../distribute/preview-on-device.md) feature.
+This step builds your application for the iOS Simulator in x86 architecture.
 This step creates an unsigned `xarchive` file.

 https://github.com/appcircleio/appcircle-ios-build-simulator